senchalabs/docs-i18n/guides/views/README.md

     view.setBorder(15);
     alert(view.getBorder()); //now alerts 15

-The getter and setter aren't the only functions that are generated, there are a couple more that make life as a component author much simpler - applyBorder and updateBorder:
+The getter and setter are not the only generated functions, there are a couple more that make life as a component author much simpler - applyBorder and updateBorder:

     Ext.define('MyApp.view.MyView', {
         extend: 'Ext.Panel',